Thea Andrews: ESPN/ESPN2/ABC Sports

 Beginning on August 15, 2005, Mario Lopez and Andrews began hosting ESPN Hollywood (2005–2006).
 ESPN Hollywood was a weeknight entertainment show à la Entertainment Tonight which focused more on Hollywood's relationship to the sports world.
-Andrews also was the producer for ESPN Hollywood.* The show would end up cancelled in January 2006 after a management change at ESPN in which several ESPN shows were cancelled (Cheap Seats, Classic Now, etc.) and also due to poor initial ratings.
+Andrews also was the producer for ESPN Hollywood.
+The show would be cancelled in January 2006 after a management change at ESPN in which several shows were cancelled (Cheap Seats, Classic Now, etc.) and also due to poor initial ratings.

 After ESPN Hollywood was cancelled, Andrews briefly hosted a segment of the latest news of the convergence between the sports and entertainment worlds called Sports and Hollywood (2006), a segment on Cold Pizza which began in April 2006.
 The tightened focus on sports news resulted in an end to that segment in November 2006; however, actors and other performers still stopped by the Cold Pizza studios from time to time to pitch their projects and share their love of sports.

-Also after ESPN Hollywood, Andrews often reported the sidelines for College basketball for ABC Sports and ESPN and also covered Golf for ESPN.
+Also after ESPN Hollywood, Andrews often reported from the sidelines for College basketball for ABC Sports and ESPN and also covered Golf for ESPN.
 She was a contributor to ABC Sports' coverage of the 2006 Belmont Stakes.
 She also contributed to ESPN's coverage of the 2006 Breeders Cup.